10 Types of Tradescantia Plant Varieties with Names and Pictures

 Wandering Trad has the varieties variegata with cream striped leaves, Quicksilver with white striped leaves, tricolor whose leaves are striped with cream and purple, among others.

-Inch Plant thrives in bright, indirect light, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+Inch Plant thrives in bright indirect light, warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 2. Purple Heart Plant (Tradescantia pallida)

 Purple Heart Plant also called Purple Queen bears leaves which are elongated, pointed, slightly hairy, glaucous green, fringed with red or purple.
-It is one of the popular purple-leaved plants for the home.
+It is one of the popular purple-leaved plants for the home or office.

 The flowers in Purple Heart Plant are small, sterile, three-petaled and are white, pink or purple.
 The stems are clearly segmented and roots easily grow from the joints.

-Purple Queen grows best under bright, indirect light (filtered light), average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, free-draining, all purpose soil coupled with fortnightly feeding during the growing season.
+Purple Queen grows best in bright indirect light (filtered light), warmth of 18-270C, humidity of 50-55% and moderately moist, fertile, free-draining soil coupled with fortnightly feeding during the growing season.

 Learn more on how to grow and care for Tradescantia pallida